 Are there any alternatives to performing these exercises?

-Depending on your condition there may be alternative treatments such as re-training your bladder or inserting a device into your vagina that you need to squeeze with your pelvic floor muscles.
+Depending on your condition there may be alternative treatments such as re-training your bladder or medication.
 However these treatments may only be considered if you have already tried pelvic floor exercises first.

 How to perform pelvic floor exercises